diegoperini/py-common-scheduling-algorithms/README.md

 `tasks.txt` is the input file for RM, DM, EDF and LLF implementations.
 Its structure is explained below.

 `deferrable_inputs.txt` and `sporadic_inputs.txt` files are special input files.
-They can only contain a single server named after its corresponding algorithm.
-Task that are set their period 0 (zero) are considered aperiodic and are only executed once.
+They can only contain a single server named after their corresponding algorithm.
+Tasks which set their period as 0 (zero) are considered aperiodic and are only executed once.
 Their structure is explained below.